 The winged elm gets its name from the very broad, warty growths, thin and wing-like, that grow along its branches.
 The “wings” are irregular and sometimes look more like knots than wings.

-The tree is a small one, usually growing to a height of 40 to 60 feet tall.
+The tree is a small one, usually growing to a height of 40 to 60 feet (12 to 18 m.) tall.
 Its branches form a vase shape with an open, rounded crown.
 The leaves of the winged elm are small and oval, a dark green color with paler, hairy undersides.

 Growing Winged Elm Trees